debxp/rofi/themes/README.md

 ## Important!

-Find and edit the lines below before use these themes to fit your system fonts and icon theme:
+Please, find and edit the lines below before use these themes to fit your system fonts and icon theme:

 ```
 drun-icon-theme: "Numix-Circle";